jeblad/TemplateData/README.md

 ```
 ## Documentation

+There are separate generated references for [the inline documentation](https://github.com/jeblad/TemplateData/docs/index.html).

 Individual parts will be documented in the [wiki](https://github.com/jeblad/TemplateData/wiki) at Github, with a local repo placed in the [docs](./docs) subfolder.